 Epidemiology and biomarkers of retinal diseases

-The TOP platform is a core platform that specializes in molecular pathology for the study of the pathology of ocular disorders.
+The Translational Ophthalmic Pathology & Immunology Research Platform is a core platform that specializes in molecular pathology for the study of the pathology of ocular disorders.
 In our laboratory we have the latest DEPArray NXt © machine which has the capacity to sort single cells from fresh and fixed tissues, as well as paraffin embedded tissues for further downstream analysis.
 Tissues may be liquid based or solid tissue.
 This technology is superior to routine flow cytometry as it is able to handle single cells.
 The major disadvantage in working with ocular tissues is the small specimen size and limited cellular quantity.
 This technology is crucial for advancing molecular capabilities in our ophthalmic related research.

 In addition to molecular pathology, we also offer advance histological services including: